Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Discussion: Feasibility of a peer recommendation intervention

 \subsection{Implementation}

-Implementation refers to the tangible design and engineering required to implement the intervention.
-Specifically, we collected evidence around implementation requirements for both the recommendation interface (sec. \ref{sec:sse_design}) and the recommendation model (sec. \ref{sec:model_development}).
-We used email as the recommendation medium to adapt peer recommendation to the CaringBridge context, due to the ubiquity of email notifications on the platform.
-However, a text-centric email interface may be inappropriate on platforms that emphasize non-text content or want to provide recommendations in ``always-available'' recommendation interfaces that may be more familiar to users.
-Future studies should adapt the interface design to the platform---integrating recommendations into OHC interfaces as appropriate---although we found that email recommendations were reasonable and accepted by participants.
-Representing peer profiles in an interface remains an important open question for future work~\cite{hartzler_design_2016}; text previews were effective, but their focus on recency is a trade-off compared to curated profiles or previews that attempt to highlight the expected utility of the recommended site to the viewer e.g.~via explanations~\cite{yang_seekers_2019}.
-The model underlying the interface was based on implicit feedback from historical peer interactions.
+\textbf{A text-based email interface with recommendations from an implicit feedback model was effective.} Implementation refers to the tangible design and engineering required to implement the intervention.
+Choosing an appropriate recommendation interface is important, and the text-centric email interface we chose may be inappropriate on other platforms (sec. \ref{sec:sse_design}).
+Future studies should adapt the interface design to the platform, integrating recommendations into OHC interfaces as appropriate.
+Representing peer profiles in an interface remains an important open question for future work~\cite{hartzler_design_2016}; text previews were effective, but their focus on recency is a trade-off relative to curated profiles or previews that attempt to highlight the expected utility of the recommended site to the viewer e.g.~via explanations~\cite{yang_seekers_2019}.
+The model underlying the interface was based on implicit feedback from historical peer interactions (sec. \ref{sec:model_development}).
 Future peer recommender systems should carefully consider the available implicit feedback and the implications of optimizing for historical patterns when new interaction patterns are desired.
 For example, learning from the experiences of others was the most common participant motivation, but learning was likely not the primary motivation for authors' historical interactions---collecting explicit feedback could supplement or replace this implicit feedback to better align the training objective and user motivations.